Transfer and Guaranteed Admission Agreements (GAA)

 Information for Students Planning to Transfer

 Since admission policies and program requirements vary among four-year colleges, all students need to be acquainted with the specific requirements of the college or university of their choice.
 Students should be aware that the most important contact for discussing transfer is the transfer officer at the four-year college or university of their choice.
 Contact with this individual should be made early in the student’s academic career at RCC to ensure that the student is on the appropriate path for transfer.
 Students should also consult and work closely with a new student advisor and/or faculty advisors for transfer planning assistance.
 Many colleges and universities require a letter of intent to transfer after a student completes 15 credit hours at RCC.
-Because every college has different requirements, it is strongly recommended that students research the college or university of their choice using the Virginia Wizard, the specific college/ university website, or on the RCC website.
+Because every college has different requirements, it is strongly recommended that students research the college or university of their choice using the Transfer Virginia portal (https://www.transfervirginia.org), and the specific college/university website.

 Transferring to Other Colleges